 At its core, organizations exists to bring in revenue.
 Your training efforts are ultimately tied to this mission, and the ability to prove that training assists in this mission is a pretty sure sign that you’re doing alright in your leaders’ eyes.

-For assistance in this area, be sure to check out our ebook on using the Kirkpatrick Model to prove the value of your training efforts.
+For assistance in this area, be sure to check out our ebook on evaluating the impact and value of training:

 Indicator #4: Your Leaders Want to Help